ahadb/modern-javascript/general-patterns/README.md

 })();
 ```

-iv.
-Drastically improve readability by using consistent rules in your whitespace which proved significant benefit
+5.4 Drastically improve readability by using consistent rules in your whitespace which proved significant benefit

 ``` javascript
 /* 1a.
 Blank lines improve readability categorized logically related sections of code